-The third room of International Energy Conference (IEC) parallel session consists of four paper presentations who discussed on a more economic and social approach in the energy sector.
+The third room of International Energy Conference (IEC) parallel session consists of four paper presentations which discussed a more economical and social approach in the energy sector.
 Four presenters were reviewed by Dr. Sharifah Munirah Alatas who’s a lecturer from University Kebangsaan Malaysia, UKM, Faculty of Social Sciences and Humanities and Dr. Inka Yusgiantoro as the Head of the Supervisory Board for the Purnomo Yusgiantoro Center (PYC).

-The presentation was opened by the first paper presenter, Mr. Tutuka Ariadji, with the title presentation of “The Study of Gas Resources Utilization of Tangguh, Masela, and Kasuri Blocks for East Indonesia Regional Development”.
-The paper was wrote by a collaboration of seven authors from Lemigas (Research and Development Centre for Oil and Gas Technology), ITB (Bandung Institute of Technology), and SKK Migas (Special Unit of Upstream Oil and Gas of the Republic of Indonesia).
-This paper is an analysis of the economic impact which relate industries contributing the national economy in the Eastern of Indonesia.
+The presentation was opened by the first paper presenter, Mr. Tutuka Ariadji, with the title presentation of “The Study of Gas Resources Utilization of Tangguh, Masela, and Kasuri Blocks for East Indonesia Regional Development.”
+The paper was written by a collaboration of seven authors from Lemigas (Research and Development Centre for Oil and Gas Technology), ITB (Bandung Institute of Technology), and SKK Migas (Special Unit of Upstream Oil and Gas of the Republic of Indonesia).
+This paper is an analysis of the economic impact which relates industries which contribute to the national economy in the Eastern of Indonesia.
 The analysis uses IROI (Interregional Input Output) model consisting of 35 sectors and 35 provinces in 2010.
-The findings show that Maluku and West Papua Province have prospective economic improvement from utilizations of natural gas potential in Eastern Indonesia.
+The findings show that Maluku and West Papua Province have prospective economic improvement from the utilization of natural gas potential in Eastern Indonesia.
 With the best scenario, there are increases of GDP at about 19%, wages at about 20%, and employment at about 55%.